MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M01_L01_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

 ## Instructions

 You'll create agents and configure self-hosted agents using Windows.
 If you want to configure agents on Linux or MacOS, follow the instructions in the [Azure DevOps documentation](https://docs.microsoft.com/azure/devops/pipelines/agents/v2-linux).

+During the configuration, keep in mind the following:

+- **Maintain separate agents per project**: Each agent can only be tied to one pool.
+While sharing agent pools across projects can save on infrastructure costs, it also creates the risk of lateral movement.
+Therefore, it's best to have separate agent pools with dedicated agents for each project to prevent cross-contamination.
+- **Utilize low-privileged accounts for running agents**: Running an agent under an identity with direct access to Azure DevOps resources can pose security threats.
+Operating the agent under a non-privileged local account like Network Service is advisable, which minimizes the risk.
+- **Beware of misleading group names**: The "Project Collection Service Accounts" group in Azure DevOps is a potential security risk.
+Running agents using an identity that's part of this group and backed by Azure AD can jeopardize the security of your entire Azure DevOps organization.
+- **Avoid high-privileged accounts for self-hosted agents**: Using high-privileged accounts to run self-hosted agents, particularly for accessing secrets or production environments, can expose your system to severe threats if a pipeline is compromised.
+- **Prioritize security**: To safeguard your systems, use the least privileged account to run self-hosted agents.
+For instance, consider using your machine account or a managed service identity.
+It's also advisable to allow Azure Pipelines to handle access to secrets and environments.

 ### Exercise 1: Create agents and configure agent pools